eed3si9n/herding-cats/docs/08/d.md

 #### Trampoline

 Using Trampoline any program can be transformed into a stackless one.
-`Trampoline` object defines a few useful functions for tramplining:
+`Trampoline` object defines a few useful functions for trampolining:

 ```scala
 object Trampoline {